Theatre Production BA (Hons) – 2023 entry

-This practice-based BA Theatre Production course provides professional training in a wide range of production skills.
+Surrey’s practice-based BA Theatre Production course provides you with professional training in a wide range of production skills.

 Guildford School of Acting (GSA) is one of the most highly regarded theatre schools in the UK.
 You will be joining a vibrant community of performers, performance makers, creative practitioners, and backstage technicians.

 What you will study

-On our BA Theatre Production course you will work on a variety of productions including plays, musicals, concerts, devised projects and events.
+On our BA Theatre Production course, you‘ll work on a variety of productions including plays, musicals, concerts, devised projects and events.

-Studies begin with a comprehensive introduction to all core subjects relating to professional theatre production.
-You will receive teaching and build experience in a range of skills including sound, lighting, stage management and scenic arts.
+Beginning with a comprehensive introduction to all core subjects relating to professional theatre production, you’ll build experience in a range of skills including sound, lighting, stage management and scenic arts.